 Students from City, University of London presented their ideas for the future of engineering at the City Engineering Hackathon 2021

-The three day event, which was hosted by Hackathons UK, invited around 200 Engineering students from City’s School of Mathematics, Computer Science and Engineering to form teams and present new innovative ideas on how engineering may look in 2050.
+The three day event, which was hosted by Hackathons UK, invited around 200 Engineering students from City’s School of Science & Technology to form teams and present new innovative ideas on how engineering may look in 2050.

 A hackathon is an event which challenges participants to a create an idea to solve or provide solutions to a problem.

 At City’s hackathon, students were divided into 37 teams of six and were challenged to collaborate and develop their ideas in one of the following areas:

 - Energy in 2050 (How are we going to consume energy at home and how will it achieve net zero emission?)

 - Road Networks in 2050 (How our roads have to change to effectively operate the smart cars?)

 - Fridges in 2050 (How fridges in our homes would look like and operate?)

 - Healthcare Wearables in 2050 (What types of healthcare wearables we are going to use and how are they going to increase our quality of life?)